webplatform/docs-wpd/Implementation_Patterns/index.md

 , that is, a # at the front, that's a special template that is built in, and thus does not have a Template: page.

+====Investigating how templates work====

+Again, templates are just like normal pages, except that when you invoke a template, their contents replace the template call (they're ''transcluded'').

+A template's definition page, by convention, gives a short overview of what the template is for and what arguments (see the next sub-section) it takes.
+However, at first glance it's hard to figure out how the template '''works'''.
+This is because many templates use <nowiki><includeonly> and <noinclude></nowiki> tags to control which pieces of the template are the real business end, and which pieces are just documentation.
+If you want to see how a template actually works, '''click the edit button to see the raw markup.'''

 ==Behind the Scenes==

 {{TODO | Fill in the behind the scenes section}}